philpagel/ET54.py/README.md

 Basic functions are working and I'm in the process of implementing the more involved things.

-Trying to set invalid values will raise a `RuntimeError` based on the load's response.
+Trying to set invalid values will raise an exception (e.g. `RuntimeError` or `ValueError`) based on the load's response and a few checks of my own.

 # Dependencies